clemsonciti/palmetto-examples/GROMACS/README.md

 ## Running in batch mode

-In an ideal scenario you will be running GROMACS in a batch script which will let you utilize openMPI and GPUs for faster performance.

-An example of a batch script where em.tpr is in the same directory as the script.
+The most optimal way to run GROMACS on Palmetto is from a batch script which uses multiple notes, multiple threads, and multiple GPUs (two per node) for faster performance.
+Here's an example (which uses em.tpr as the input, which needs to be in the same folder as the script):

 ```
 #PBS -N GROMACS